Changissnz/charlotte_county_will_be_kul_elna/README.md

 found in Charlotte County.
 But there is a world outside not explored yet by me.
 Certain parts of the Orient have hit the bottom of my list in the past 5 years.
 And there must be valid cause for my blind eye to these certain peoples.

+The slums.
+Most people prefer not to live in them, given other options legally or illegally attainable.
+What did the village of Kul Elna do for a living?
+How did the village get founded?
+Would Kul Elna villagers not have preferred the luxuries offered by the Cairo Metropolis?
+Was Kul Elna tied to the land in the same way daytime Egyptian laborers had to worship the sun, whether through choice or experience?